Does this sound familiar to you...

-- Next, do your trousers up as normal, doing everything possible to keep your shirt tucked in.
+- Next, do your trousers up as normal, doing everything possible to keep your shirts tucked in.

 - This might seem counter-intuitive, but pull your shirt up slightly at the sides so there’s some excess material bunched around your waist.
 This shouldn’t be so much that the bottom of your shirt is now hanging out.

 - Take these small tabs of your shirt and fold them back on themselves, trapping the excess material.
-Essentially you’re trying to put a pleat in the shirt.
+Essentially you’re trying to put a pleat in the tucked in shirt.

 - Finally, tuck these into your waistband so they hold the excess material in place.
-And there you have the military tuck.
+And there you have the military tuck shirt.